The king is back! George Weah spotted playing football at Bawaleshie Park

 - The ex-Chelsea star entertained fans with impressive skills and nearly scored a goal, but his shot was cleared off the line

-- After the game, Weah was seen having a hearty conversation with ex-Ghana and Bayern Munich defender Samuel Osei Kuffour
+- Weah had a hearty conversation with ex-Ghana and Bayern Munich defender Samuel Osei Kuffour after the game

 Ghana’s top stories, now easier to find.
 Discover our new search feature!